tldr-pages/tldr/pages/linux/a2enmod.md

 # a2enmod

-> Enable an Apache module.
+> Enable an Apache module on Debian-based OSes.
 > More information: <https://httpd.apache.org/>.

 - Enable a module: